 Higher Education schools may be a better option for those who prefer face to face interactions and time in the physical classroom.
-Plus many campuses have additional resources like libraries, career services and research opportunities.
+What’s more, many campuses have additional resources like libraries, career services and research opportunities.

 Finally, hybrid Higher Education graduate programs may offer a bit of both worlds.
 Some programs have some classes online and others on campus.
 Others rely heavily on online courses but require students to spend several days on campus.
-Programs vary, so follow up with schools for details.
+However, programs vary so follow up with schools for details.

 You might wish to look for higher education graduate programs at accredited institutions.
 Accreditation is a sign that your prospective university has undergone a process of quality control vetting by a third-party accreditation agency.
 To keep their status, an institution must reaffirm their qualifications, which include keeping relevant content in their programming.